keithamus/csslex/README.md

 for speed and speed for correctness.
 Smaller lexers exist but they sacrifice speed and correctness.
 Faster lexers exist but they sacrifice code size, and the ability to easily run in the browser.
 More clearly written lexers exist, but usually at the sacrifice of both speed and size.
+For details on how fast, how small, and how correct, see below.

 ## What is this good for?